TheStarAlight/eTraj.jl/docs/src/theory1_init_cond.md

     \mathcal{W}_\nu (F) = \frac{\kappa}{2} \left(\frac{4\kappa^2}{F}\right)^{2n^*-2n_\xi-\abs{m}-1} \ee^{-2\kappa^3/3F}.
 \end{equation}
 ```
-The structure factor ``G_\nu(\theta,\chi)`` is found by an integral related to the ionizing orbital and a reference function, which has significant contribution only in the vicinities of the nuclei and is insensitive to the wavefunction's asymptotic behavior:
+The structure factor ``G_\nu(\theta,\chi)`` is found by an integral related to the ionizing orbital and a reference function, which has significant contribution only in the vicinity of the nuclei and is insensitive to the wavefunction's asymptotic behavior:
 ```math
 \begin{equation}
     G_\nu(\theta,\chi) = \ee^{-\kappa\mu_F} \int \dd\rr \ \Omega_\nu^*(\RRh^{-1}\rr) \hat{V}_{\rm{c}}(\rr) \psi_0(\rr),